Authoritative Guide

 Pre-op Preparation

-Precise surgical marking, incision designed along skin lines, local anesthesia, virtually painless procedure
+Precise surgical marking, incision designed along skin lines, local anesthesia, much less painful with only a mild pricking sensation

 03